 Employees must request paid time off at least one week in advance of the first day of the vacation period.
 This allows the supervisor to obtain adequate coverage for the day.
 “Short” notices (e.g. the employee calls in to take a vacation day without a week’s notice) may be denied at the supervisor’s discretion.
 Vacation days will be determined on a “first come, first served” basis.
 Where multiple employees want the same day, the Company will determine a fair means to settle the matter, with ensuring adequate coverage being the primary goal.

-If any Employee is discharged or quits, is entitled to a vacation payout for the year in which the termination occurs in accordance with the following formula:
+If any Employee is discharged or quits, the employee is entitled to a vacation payout for the year in which the termination occurs in accordance with the following formula:

 One-twelfth of the annual vacation eligibility for each calendar month worked,